 ProCredit's focus on small and medium-sized businesses entails a very high degree of diversification in both customer loans and customer deposits.
-Geographically, this diversification is across regions, countries and across urban and rural areas within countries.
-In terms of client groups, this diversification is across economic sectors, client categories and income groups.
-The diversification of the loan portfolio is an integral part of the group's approach to credit risk management.
-A further characteristic of our approach is that we seek to provide our clients with simple, easily understandable products.
-This leads to a high degree of transparency not only for the respective client, but also from a risk management point of view.
+Geographically, this diversification spans regions and countries, comprising urban and rural areas within countries.
+In terms of client groups, this diversification spans economic sectors, client segments (small and medium-sized enterprises) and income groups.
+Both the high degree of diversification and our simple, transparent products and processes contribute to a significant reduction in the group's risk profile.